firebase/flutterfire/CONTRIBUTING.md

 Sometimes you may need to 'graduate' a package from a 'dev' or 'beta' (versions tagged like this: `0.10.0-dev.4`) to a stable version.
 Melos can also be used to graduate multiple packages using the following steps:

-1. Switch to `master` branch locally.
+1. Switch to `main` branch locally.
-2. Run 'git pull origin master'.
+2. Run 'git pull origin main'.
 3. Run `git fetch --all` to make sure all tags and commits are fetched.
 4. Run `melos version --graduate` to prompt a list of all packages to be graduated (You may also specifically select packages using the scope flag like this: `--scope="*firestore*"`)
 5. Run `git push --follow-tags` to push the auto commits and tags to the remote repository.